rafalio/rafalio/about.markdown

 title: About
 ---

-Hi, my name is Rafal Szymanski, and I’m a computer science student at Imperial College London, Department of Computing.
+Hi, my name is Rafal Szymanski, and I just graduated with a Masters in Computer Science from Imperial College London, Department of Computing.
 This is a place to put my thoughts online.
 It is a static blog generated with [Hakyll][hakyll].
 The source for the site is available on [github][github]

 Here are some of my things online: